Who we are

 An NGO experimenting in the field and sharing its expertise

 Preventing the risks of child labour, forced labour and, more broadly, indecent work in supply chains: this is the mission of Human Resources Without Borders (RHSF).
-To achieve this, the NGO RHSF :
+To achieve this, RHSF :

 - Experiments with pilot prevention solutions with stakeholders,

-- Shares its expertise with all those working for decent work throughout the supply chains (companies, public actors, consumer organisations, trade unions, etc.).
+- Shares its expertise with all those working for decent work throughout the supply chains (companies, public actors, consumer organisations, trade union representatives, etc.).

 RHSF’s commitment is based on three convictions: